NativeScript/firebase/packages/firebase-firestore/README.md

 	});
 ```

 The add method adds the new document to your collection with a random unique ID.
-If you'd like to specify your own ID, call the set method on a DocumentReference instead:
+If you'd like to specify an ID, call the [set]() method on a [DocumentReference] instead:

 ```ts
 import { firebase } from '@nativescript/firebase-core';